-About 5 years ago from today, I wrote a blog post about ‘Spiritual Maturity‘.
+About 5 years ago today, I wrote a blog post about “Spiritual Maturity“.
 In it, I answered a few common questions about spiritual maturity.
 But I couldn’t answer one crucial question.
 How do we mature spiritually?
-The answer is we must grow spiritually in order to mature spiritually.
-Now we will not grow spiritually unless we are intentional about our spiritual growth.
+The answer is we must start growing spiritually in order to mature spiritually.
+We cannot grow spiritually unless we are intentional about our spiritual growth.
 Today let’s look at a strategy we can use to boost our spiritual growth.

 1. Feast Yourself in God’s Word

 The human body cannot survive or grow without food and water.
 So are our spiritual selves.
 We cannot grow spiritually unless we receive God’s Word, (Deuteronomy 8:3).
 How do we receive God’s Word?
 By feasting on it.
 Given below are a few ways to do that.